Elevate Your Expectations for Downtown Development, Part III

 A good, comprehensive plan for urban housing includes a little bit of everything: studio apartments, one-bedroom units and the two-bedroom and larger units that allow young professionals with children to remain urban dwellers.

-The art is weaving both the high-cost units and the low-cost units into the same urban area without upsetting the high income residents!
-Once an urban neighbourhood is overbalanced with high-wealth occupants, the NIMBY (Not in my back yard) syndrome begins to set in.
+The art is weaving both the high-cost units and the low-cost units into the same urban area without upsetting the high-income residents!
+Once an urban neighborhood is overbalanced with high-wealth occupants, the NIMBY (Not in my back yard) syndrome begins to set in.

 Balance – as always – is the key.

-Think about established urban neighbourhoods in other cities you love.
-Can an outside observer really tell from the exterior which are the affordable places and which are the luxury ones?
-Can you distinguish the full-floor living space buildings from the studio apartment ones?
+Think about established urban neighborhoods in other cities you love.
+Can an outside observer really tell from the exterior which are the affordable places, and which are the luxury ones?
+Can you distinguish the full floor living space buildings from the studio apartment ones?
 Not necessarily.

 We’re beginning to see a growing trend of including social spaces in the design of urban housing for millennials.
 While a small apartment might be desirable and have great monthly rent, fitness rooms and gathering spaces for barbeques, games, drinks, and watching sports makes urban living more fun.